Are SUVs Safer than Passenger Cars?

 Many of the latest models of today’s SUV offer technological advancements that were only found in luxury vehicles just a few years ago.

-Most new SUVs now come standard with anti-lock brakes, stability control, multiple airbags, rearview cameras, and emergency braking assistance.
+#1.
+Standard Safety Features: Most new SUVs now come standard with anti-lock brakes, stability control, multiple airbags, rearview cameras, and emergency braking assistance.
 These features work together to help avoid collisions and reduce injuries in a crash.

-Systems like emergency automatic braking with pedestrian detection use cameras and radar to detect potential front-end collisions.
+#2.
+Emergency Braking: Systems like emergency automatic braking with pedestrian detection use cameras and radar to detect potential front-end collisions.
 If the driver doesn’t react quickly enough, the vehicle can automatically apply the brakes to avoid or mitigate a crash.
 This technology has been shown to reduce rear-end crashes by up to 40 percent.

-SUVs with lane-keeping assistance have cameras that monitor lane markings on the road.
+#3.
+Lane Keeping Assistance: SUVs with lane-keeping assistance have cameras that monitor lane markings on the road.
 If the vehicle starts to drift out of its lane without the turn signal on, the system provides a visual, audible, or haptic warning to alert the driver in the car.
 It can even gently nudge the steering wheel to guide the SUV back into the proper lane.
 This helps combat drowsy or distracted driving as well.

-Blind spot monitoring uses sensors to detect vehicles in an SUV’s blind spots and alerts the driver with a warning light or a chime.
+#4.
+Blind Spot Monitoring: Blind spot monitoring uses sensors to detect vehicles in an SUV’s blind spots and alerts the driver with a warning light or a chime.
 This technology helps avoid dangerous lane changes by making the driver aware of any vehicles around them that may be hidden from view.
+Bigger isn’t always better when it comes to vehicle safety.
+Some smaller cars can hold their own just fine.
+That’s why it’s important to understand the risks and benefits of buying an SUV and why it’s important to drive defensively.

 Speak to a Car Accident Lawyer in Indiana Now

 Do you need to file a personal injury claim in Indiana?
-Have you recently been involved in an auto accident that was not your fault?
+Have you recently been involved in an auto accident in Indiana that was not your fault?
 If so, reach out to the law firm of Blackburn Romey.
 Contact us to schedule a consultation now.

 Tom Blackburn